What are Packages?

 Add an Action

-• Double-click an Available Action
+• Double-click an Available Action to add it to the package.

 Remove an Action

-• Double-click on the Action
+• Double-click an Action to remove it.

-• Select an Action and click the Delete button
+• Select an Action and click the Delete button.

-• Click the Clear button to remove all Actions
+• Click the Clear button to remove all Actions from the package.

 Running a Package #

-When all actions finish you will see the final result in the *Result column.
+When all actions finish, you will see the final result in the *Result column.

 Regenerate Action Buttons #